knpuniversity/javascript/knpu/ep3b-webpack-encore/encore-install.md

 yarn add @symfony/webpack-encore --dev
 ```

+***TIP
+Encore version 0.21.0 contains a few cool changes.
+Don't worry, we'll tell you in
+this tutorial where anything is now different.
+***

 If you're a Symfony user, there is also a composer line you can use.
 Actually,
 all it *really* does is install a Flex recipe that creates a few files for you
 to get you started faster.
 We'll do everything manually so that we can see how it